assimp/assimp-docs/source/about/quickstart.rst

 Assimp static lib
 -----------------

-The Assimp-package can be build as a static library as well.
+The Assimp-package can be built as a static library as well.
 To do so just set the configuration variable **BUILD_SHARED_LIBS** to off during the cmake run.
 For example:

 ::